 These projects require many different talents and skills and are integral to the operation of the Missouri State Archives.
 Volunteers ensure a higher quality of service for all our researchers.
 In addition, volunteers meet new people, gain proficiency in history and research, and take part in preserving Missouri's fascinating history.
 The Missouri State Archives provides orientation, training, and supervision to all volunteers.

-The Missouri State Archives accepts for-credit internships for undergraduate and graduate students with an interest in history and archives, in addition to the William E. Foley Research Fellowship.
+Replace the paragraph in the "Internships" section (bottom of the page) with the following: The Missouri State Archives accepts for-credit internships for undergraduate and graduate students with an interest in history and archives.
 Please check with your academic institution to determine their internship requirements.

 If you are interested in these or any opportunities, please contact the Missouri State Archives.